openops/mom/marketing/pitch.md

 # Matters of Moments
 ###Designed to keep track of our time, just like a *mom*.
-Time is a valuable thing and has been for a while now.
+Time is and always will be a valuable thing.
 For something so valuable to to so many people its a wonder we haven't figured out a simple way to manage it more efficiently.
 We mean super efficient.